 In my experience, financial staff are always pleased to see projections of free cash flows and NPV calculations.
 Sometimes they will want to see the Return on Investment (ROI).
 This is an easy calculation.
 ROI is popular, however, ROI tends to bias decisions toward small, fast payoff projects.
 Large, longer term payout projects are penalized.
 ROI is not normative like NPV.

 The course does discuss uncertainty.
-Probability is taught from a classical statistics perspective.
+However, probability is taught from a classical statistics perspective.
 This is useful for evaluating passive investments.
 It is not appropriate for the kinds of strategic decisions faced by executives.
 For strategic decisions we need to address uncertainty directly.
 For this approach see, Decision Coach’s Guide to the Decision Analysis Process.

 Baker Street posts about once a month on topics of interest to decision coaches and decision engineers.
 If you would like to receive these posts automatically by e-mail, just submit your address here.